 In our example, we have 4 channels and 19 dates to search.
 This means you must perform 76 searches!

-The tool saved us so much time that we realised our clients would also benefit from using this tool, so we decided to make it public.
+The tool saved us so much time that we realised our clients would also benefit from using this tool, so we decided to publish it on our website to show our clients the tools we use to serve them better.
+You can sign up to a free trial of it here.

-Our rate parity checker does an automatic daily scan of your online listings on all the major OTAs (booking.com, Expedia, Agoda, Trip.com, and Hostelworld) and displays the data in a graph so you can easily see any rate parity issues.
+The rate parity checker does an automatic daily scan of your online listings on all the major OTAs (booking.com, Expedia, Agoda) as well as on meta search results.
+It then displays this data in a table so you can easily and quickly see any rate parity issues.

 This alone will save you hours of work each week.
 There are other tools available to do this, but they all come with high monthly fees.
 We created a cost-effective tool for independent hoteliers to save time and effort.

-You don’t need to do manually check prices, just wait for your daily email, check your reports and quickly check your rate parity for any issues.
+You don’t need to manually check prices, just open up your OTA Insight dashboard, check your reports and quickly check your rate parity for any issues.
 This allows you to have more free time to get back to running your hotel.

 So, you’ve checked your rates and you’ve found some rate parity issues, it’s now time to fix them!